 Skip to main content

-The Notion connector enables Omni to index and search content from your Notion workspace, including databases, pages, and all nested content blocks.
+The Notion connector enables Omni to index and search content from your Notion workspace, including data sources, pages, database entries, properties, and nested content blocks.

 Overview